SunitaAcharya/myYogaMate/README.md

 2. Press any key to start the program
 3. Select 1,2 ,3,4,5,6 to select image
 4. Press q to exit
+5. Press "," or "." to resize webcam window

 ### License